-Firstly I want to start off by saying that no matter what mental health disorder you have you should never feel embarrassed or ashamed!
-So many people have the same thing and when you reach out for support you understand better that you are never alone!
+Firstly, I want to start off by saying that no matter what mental health disorder you have you should never feel embarrassed or ashamed!
+So many people are going through the same thing and when you reach out for support you understand better that you are never alone!
 There will be lots of people who don’t understand but there are also a lot of people who do and you need to surround yourself with those who do understand!
 And hopefully those who don’t understand will do with time after having a more open mind and hearing more about mental health disorders.

 Steps to recovery:

-I had regular sessions with my counselor and she would tell me various tips to try to help me.
-Tips for breathing, focusing on things in my mind like the alphabet or counting, doing games like I spy to keep me occupied, if I had irrational thoughts about things like going to the shops, getting on a bus, walking down stairs she would tell me to draw myself and then speech bubbles around saying what I think is the worst that could happen.
+I had regular sessions with my counsellor and she would tell me various tips to try to help me.
+Tips for breathing, focusing on things in my mind like the alphabet or counting, doing games like I-spy to keep me occupied, if I had irrational thoughts about things like going to the shops, getting on a bus, walking down stairs she would tell me to draw myself and then speech bubbles around saying what I think is the worst that could happen.
 And then below another me with speech bubbles with actual realistic things that could likely go wrong which ended up being not very many.
 She also would set me little tasks to do like go on a bus for two stops and then get off and meet my mum and then gradually build up to go to more and more stops etc…or go to the shops with a few things on a list to get, go in and out and gradually add more items on my lists.
-I did all these things and was gradually seeing an improvement I went to counselling honestly for just one year!
-I also remember the day she said “well Charlotte looks like you are all set now, your controlling them better, going out more and I think you are the only person now who can know how to control your panic and anxiety.”
+I did all these things and was gradually seeing an improvement I went to counselling honestly for just one year.
+I remember the day she said “well Charlotte looks like you are all set now, your controlling them better, going out more and I think you have some helpful tools that will help you to manage your panic attacks better now.”
 She told me that she couldn’t believe how quickly I had progressed for someone with huge panic when I first arrived and she said she saw me a lot brighter and better.
-She had given me the tools i had needed and the answers of why i developed panic attacks to help me understand them and control them better.
+She had given me the tools that I had needed and the answers of why I developed panic attacks to help me understand them and control them better.
 At this point I was having panic attacks only a couple of times a week again so a huge improvement from a couple of times a day!!

 How am I now…8 years later?

-If there is one thing I have learnt from panic attacks it is that time is a real healer.
+If there is one thing that I have learnt from panic attacks it is that time is a real healer.
 My mum has been the most supportive with this situation since I was 13…and she always stuck by me and honestly really fully understood which I am so lucky and grateful for.
-She gave me time to focus on myself and not to rush into college or university or a job etc… I was able to do a home study course and volunteer which I think was a massive help for me as I could still focus on myself and take each day as it comes and fit in my course when I felt okay (now i have a job which i never thought i could handle with my panic so it proves things do change!)…my mum gave me the opportunity to do that and she was extremely supportive in her ways of helping out by using having a gorgeous addition to the family a little puppy who helped me go out for walks and decorating our lounge differently so i could sit and relax more in there.
-My boyfriend I met when I was 18 has also been very supportive too because he would always help me through a panic attack just like my mum would and when the first year we started living together he had supported me when I had no income coming in and really gave me time to finish off my course and get my qualification and most importantly not judge me for my own needs (needing a couple of days relax after a few busy days or not being able to shop for long in big grocery stores etc…) Because I was given time to focus on controlling my panic in my own time it helped lessen my panic disorder because I now when I feel one coming on just do what I know helps me the most and I feel much much better which means they aren’t brought on as much now.
+She gave me time to focus on myself and not to rush into college or university or a job etc… I was able to do a home study course and volunteer which I think was a massive help for me as I could still focus on myself and take each day as it comes and fit in my course when I felt okay (now I have a job which I never thought I could handle with my panic so it proves things do change!)…my mum gave me the opportunity to do that and she was extremely supportive in her ways of helping out…Like also having a gorgeous addition to the family a little puppy who helped me go out for walks and decorating our lounge differently so i could sit and relax more in there.
+My boyfriend I met when I was 18 has also been very supportive too because he would always help me through a panic attack just like my mum would, he has never judged me for my own needs (needing a couple of days relax after a few busy days or not being able to shop for long in big grocery stores etc…) I am very lucky to of had those two to support me in my life.
+Because I was given time to focus on coping with my panic in my own time, it has helped me massively in the long term with my mental health.
+When I feel one coming on now I just do what I know helps me the most and I feel much much better which means they aren’t brought on as much now.

 I’ll finish up with a really strong message that has stayed with me ever since I first read it many years ago;